silentorb/marloth-story/books/fairytale/part5.md

 Marloth is a most difficult place to map.
 That is largely due to the ambivalent humor of its geography.
-In Marloth, points in space still have a spacial relationship to one another, though that relationship is better defined by ideas than coordinates.
+In Marloth, points in space still have a spatial relationship to one another, though that relationship is better defined by ideas than coordinates.
 For example, somewhere just past disenchantment (and a little north of the Isle of Mute Salesmen), lies a particularly mysterious shore.
 No one knows its location, for it